dustinkirkland/byobu/README.md

 ### CONTRIBUTION

-You may contribute to Byobu by branching the source from Launchpad (ideally), or by forking the project on Github (less ideally):
+You may contribute to Byobu by forking the project on Github:

-$ bzr branch lp:byobu

 $ git clone git://github.com/dustinkirkland/byobu.git